floenavi/floenavi/FEATURES.md

 - The status icon shows the **current** state of the grid, it is an indicator for the quality of the data used to compute positions, bearings and drift of the grid and registered stations on the grid.
-- A station that is not sending COG or SOG is considered to be offline (v3.2).

 The following color indicators are supported by the status icon:

-- RED:
+- RED: (**LOST** grid)

   - the grid is not yet configured
   - the grid has not received valid data for enough base station on the grid within 10min.
-  - the grid is **LOST**, i.e. it will not follow the drift and stations may jump with each update

-- YELLOW:
+- YELLOW: (**DEGRADED** grid)

-  - the grid has not received valid data for each base station on the grid within 10min, but it has enough data to reliable compute a grid from data that was received within 10min, i.e. because additional stations have been added.
+  - the grid has not received data for each base station on the grid within 10min, but it has enough data to reliable compute a grid from data that was received within 10min, i.e. because additional stations have been added.
-  - the grid is **DEGRADED**
+  - the grid will not follow the ice drift and stations may jump with each update, because incomplete data (i.e. missing COG/SOG) was received for a base stations (in v3.2 this scenario was considered **LOST** and showing RED icon)
-  - It is dangerous to remove stations from the grid in this state.
+  - It is dangerous to add or remove stations from the grid in this state.

-- GREEN:
+- GREEN: (**NOMINAL** grid)

-  - the grid has received valid data for each base station (origin, x-axis and additional) within 10 min.
+  - the grid has received complete data for each base station (origin, x-axis and additional) within 10 min.

 ##### What is a valid AIS message